JohnnyD5/version_control_with_github/1_navigating_commit_history.md

 ### Ubuntu
 To copy and paste within the terminal on Ubuntu, use `Ctrl+Shift+C` and `Ctrl+Shift+V`.

-Using git log and git diff
+## Using `git log` and `git diff`
-As a reminder, running git log will show a list of the recent commits with information about them, including commit IDs.
-Running git diff followed by two commit IDs will compare the two versions of the code in those commits.
-If you need a refresher, you may want to rewatch this video.
+As a reminder, running `git log` will show a list of the recent commits with information about them, including commit IDs.
+Running `git diff` followed by two commit IDs will compare the two versions of the code in those commits.

-Entering commit IDs
-If it is easier, you may enter the first four or more characters of the commit ID rather than pasting the entire ID.